 1) Salesforce is still the top choice of business platform.

 Salesforce dominates as the CRM of choice for today's B2B technology-driven business.
 Larger and fast-growing organizations are still relying on this increasingly mature platform as their technology touchstone.

 2) Scaling fast?
-Invest in a specialist Customer Success Management platform
+Enhance your SaaS technology stack with a specialist Customer Success Management platform

-While Early Stage and SMB business segments are still relying on customising non-specialist tools e.g. Salesforce, to provide for their Customer Success Management needs, it’s clear that the Hyper-growth business segment is investing in CSM platforms, with Gainsight as the most popular choice.
+While Early Stage and SMB business segments are still relying on customizing non-specialist tools like Salesforce to provide for their Customer Success Management needs, the Hyper-growth segment is investing in CSM platforms, with Gainsight as the most popular choice.
 And what’s more, they are seeing value as a result.

 3) Hyper-growth are proportionally the biggest adopters of Best-of-Breed Customer Onboarding tools

-It’s the Customer Onboarding-specific tool category that is still playing catch up.
-While it’s true that businesses recognise the need for more automation, management, and metrics, their journey more often than not starts out with building ad-hoc onboarding capabilities within the Salesforce platform, plus spreadsheets rather than deploying a specialist onboarding tool.
+Whilst most have been quick to adopt the other key elements of an ideal SaaS stack, it’s the Customer Onboarding category that is still playing catch up.
+Businesses recognize the need for more automation, management, and metrics, but their journeys more often than not start out with building ad-hoc onboarding capabilities within the Salesforce platform and spreadsheets rather than deploying a specialist onboarding tool.

-From the data we are seeing in our 2020 Customer Onboarding Survey, it looks like this is about to change.
+From the data we're seeing in our 2021 Customer Onboarding Report, it looks like this is about to change.
 Our prediction is that Customer Onboarding suites are about to tip into the mainstream for scaling SaaS as more businesses understand the true value these tools unlock in their existing Salesforce platform.